Arizona–Arizona State football rivalry: History

 The rivalry dates to 1899 in the Arizona Territory, when the University of Arizona in Tucson played the Normal School of Arizona of Tempe – which later evolved into Arizona State University – as part of the Arizona Territorial Football League Championship.
-(Arizona achieved statehood in 1912.)
+(Arizona, as well as New Mexico, achieved statehood in 1912.)

 The championship was a four-way series that also included Phoenix Union High School and Phoenix Indian School.
 Arizona and the Normal School met on November 30, 1899, for a Thanksgiving Day match at Carrillo Gardens in Tucson.
-Contemporary newspaper stories indicate that this was the first game for the University squad, while the Normal team was comparatively more experienced and better trained.
-The event drew 300 enthusiastic fans and was followed by a post-game Thanksgiving celebration for both teams hosted by the University.
+Contemporary newspaper stories indicate that this was the first game for the university squad, while the Normal team was comparatively more experienced and better trained.
+The event drew 300 enthusiastic fans and was followed by a post-game Thanksgiving celebration for both teams hosted by the university.
 The "Normals", as they were called, won the game 11–2; as they had previously defeated the other schools, they were declared champions and received the Territorial Cup.

 The two teams played each other sporadically for the next decades, and have played almost every year beginning in 1925 (when Arizona State became a four-year college).
 The rivalry became particularly heated in the late 1950s amid the political contention over turning Arizona State College into an official university, a change opposed by the University of Arizona and many of its alumni.
 In 1958, the year the measure was to be put to a statewide vote, Arizona State defeated Arizona 47–0.
 The blowout win was a major point of pride for Arizona State, which became a university later that year.